borkeradarsh/beyondchats-notebook/README.md

 # BeyondChats Notebook 📚

+AI-powered document manage### 🛠️ Developer Experience
+- **🌱 Automatic Seeding**: New users get pre-loaded KEPH 107 educational content with document chunks and embeddings
+- **🔒 Type Safety**: Full TypeScript implementation with strict type checking
+- **🏗️ Modern Architecture**: Built with Next.js 15 App Router and latest React patterns
+- **🚀 Production Ready**: Optimized for deployment with proper error handling and monitoring
+- **👤 Profile Management**: Automatic user profile creation with Google OAuth integration
-> An AI-powered document management platform that transforms how you interact with your PDFs.
+- **🔐 Row Level Security**: Comprehensive database security with Supabase RLS policiesplatform that transforms how you interact with your PDFs.
 Upload, organize, and chat with your documents using advanced AI technology.

 <div align="center">